Meghan: Three weeks apart from Archie and Lili left duchess ‘not well’

 In the new eight-episode series of her lifestyle and cooking show, which was released on Tuesday, Meghan opens up about what she misses most about the UK, confesses she dislikes baking, and tells how she produced a “truly terrible” roast chicken on the night Harry asked her to marry him.

+The Telegraph gave it a two-star rating, the same as season one, and described the duke as “conspicuously absent”, asking: “Has she got Harry locked in the pantry?”

+It said the series was “marginally less mad than the first” but with Meghan “more needy” and the output offering “more tone-deafness from the Montecito Marie Antoinette”.

-The former Suits star was sympathising with Queer Eye star Tan France who explained he gets heartbroken if away from his two young children for more than a couple of days.
+The former Suits star sympathises with Queer Eye star Tan France, who explains he gets heartbroken if away from his two young children for more than a couple of days, as she discusses her own separation from Archie and Lili.

 A serious-looking Meghan replies, nodding and looking up at the ceiling: “Oh I know.
 The longest I went without being around our kids was almost three weeks.”